Asilvazavala/Asilvazavala/README.md

 In the last 8 years I have worked as a hardware and software support technician for my local government.
 I also have knowledge of the English language at intermediate level.
 <br></br>
 I tell you that I have worked in development of pages for: e-commerce, information consultation website, soccer blog, etc.
-Using technologies like: Javascript, React, Redux, NodeJS, PostgreSQL, Git.
+Using technologies like: JavaScript, React, Redux, NodeJS, PostgreSQL, Git.
   </h3>
 </div>